What Is an E-Mandate for a Mutual Fund and How to Start One?

 E-Mandates are useful for enterprises and their clients in managing recurring payments such as loan repayments, insurance payments, SIP instalments, etc. They are hassle-free and reduce the burden on individuals required to make timely payments.

 Previously a physical application was required to apply for recurring payments.
 This was a time-consuming and challenging process.
-The e-mandate facility was introduced around five years ago.
+The e-mandate facility was introduced around 2018.
 E-mandates reduce the SIP registration time from 25-30 days to 2-3 days.
 Hence, it is becoming increasingly popular.

 Types of E-Mandates